suredone/qdone/README.md

 The failed command will be placed on the failed queue.

-### Retrying failed jobs

-Wait 30 seconds, then listen to the corresponding failed queue:
+To retry failed jobs, wait 30 seconds, then listen to the corresponding failed queue:

     $ qdone worker myQueue_failed --include-failed
     ...